FY 2014 Budget - Congressional Justification

 |Research and Investigation||Section 301||42§241||Indefinite||$1,487,572,000||Indefinite||$1,465,782,000|

 |National Institute of Mental Health||Section 401(a)||42§281||Indefinite||Indefinite|

 Justification of Budget Request

 Section 301 and title IV of the Public Health Service Act, as amended.

-Fundamental discoveries and their translation to treatments will only take place if we invest in a well-trained workforce of innovators.
-NIMH remains committed to ensuring that the next generation of diverse researchers is fully trained and ready to take up the mantle of this important challenge.
-NIMH’s Biobehavioral Research Awards for Innovative New Scientists (BRAINS) have fostered this goal by supporting the research and career development of outstanding early career scientists who study topics relevant to the Institute.
-These generous awards, modeled on the NIH New Innovator Awards, have supported cutting-edge research projects from young scientists that address key gap areas outlined in NIMH’s Strategic Plan.
-NIMH also supports an initiative that develops collaborative hubs to improve the research base for conducting mental health interventions around the world.
-Key components of this effort are the research training and career development of individuals who show outstanding potential for making significant contributions as mental health researchers.
+NIMH remains committed to ensuring that a future generation of researchers will be ready to continue this critical work and push the field forward.
+NIMH’s Biobehavioral Research Awards for Innovative New Scientists (BRAINS) supports the research and career development of outstanding early career scientists who study topics relevant to the Institute.
+These generous awards, modeled on the NIH New Innovator Awards, have supported cutting-edge research projects from young scientists addressing key gap areas outlined in NIMH’s Strategic Plan.

 Program Descriptions and Accomplishments